 Meet Ron Stevenson and Pam Parmer.
-Outdoor enthusiasts who have taken three 100-mile walks across England and Scotland, Ron and Pam are heading on another 100 miler through England’s Cotswolds region this fall.
+Outdoor enthusiasts who have taken several 100-mile walks across England and Scotland, and in 2021, hiked Glacier National Park for Ron’s birthday.
 Says Ron, “one of the big advantages of Asbury for us is that we can lock and leave.”

 A third-generation genealogist, Ron has used work done by his grandmother and mother along the site Ancestry.com to trace one branch of his father’s family tree back to William the Conqueror – who is also a distant relation of Pam’s.
 Past walking tours in Great Britain have featured pit stops at ancestral castles.